-Or, through the NES Volunteer Program, parents and community members can fill a more formal duty at the school:
+Or, through the NES Volunteer Program, Parents/Guardians and community members can fill a more formal duty at the school:

-• Share their skills and knowledge in classroom workshops
+- Share their skills and knowledge in classroom workshops

 - Chaperone class field trips

 - Work in the library/media center

 - Participate in fundraising activities

 - Lunchroom supervision

-We hope to return to these opportunities as soon as it is safe to do so.
-Arrangements to volunteer for one these roles should be made with the Guidance Department at 508-228-7290 ext.
-2109/2110
+Arrangements to volunteer for one of these roles should be made with the Classroom

+Guidance is ResponsibleTeachers, Guidance Department at 508-228-7290 ext.
+2109/2110, or call the Main Office at 508-228-7290 ext.
+2104/2105.

-School Council "School Councils are at the heart of the Education Reform Law of 1993....As instruments of collaboration, councils provide each school community with an opportunity to shape the direction that the school takes as it works to strengthen teaching and learning for the students at that school."
+School Council "School Councils are at the heart of the Education Reform Law of 1993. . . .
+As instruments of collaboration, councils provide each school community with an opportunity to shape the direction that the school takes as it works to strengthen teaching and learning for the students at that school."
 (Robert V. Antonucci, Commissioner of Education).

 The Nantucket Elementary School Council is composed of elected parents, teachers, staff, and community members.
 Meetings are open to the public and are held on a monthly basis during the school year from 3:00 p.m. to approximately 4:00 p.m. in the NES Library on the first Thursday of every month.
-In September, December, March and June, we join together with NIS, CPS, and NHS, to have a District School Council meeting in the cafeteria at CPS on the second Thursday of the month at 3:00 pm.
+In September, December, and March, we join together with NIS, CPS, and NHS, to have a District School Council meeting in the cafeteria at CPS on the second Thursday of the month at 3:00 pm.

 If you are interested in becoming a member of the School Council, please contact the Friends of Nantucket Public Schools at 228-7285, x1168.
-(Parent elections are organized and held by the Friends every spring.)
+(Parent/Guardian elections are organized and held by the Friends every spring.)

-Friends of Nantucket Public Schools (FONPS) The Friends of Nantucket Public Schools (Nantucket's PTA/PTO) is an organization of parents, teachers and community members whose purpose is to support and promote quality education for the children of Nantucket's public schools by:
+Friends of Nantucket Public Schools (FONPS)

+The Friends of Nantucket Public Schools (Nantucket's PTA/PTO) is an organization of Parents/Guardians, teachers and community members whose purpose is to support and promote quality education for the children of Nantucket's public schools by:

-- publishing and distributing a newsletter, - planning family activity nights, - organizing parent workshops, - providing year-round scholarships through the Children's Fund, - providing parent coordinators in each school, - organizing parent representative elections for school council; - providing financial support for summer reading programs, and - awarding grants for faculty-initiated special projects to enhance curriculum.
+- publishing and distributing a newsletter, - planning family activity nights, - organizing parent workshops, - providing year-round scholarships through the Children's Fund, - providing parent coordinators in each school, - organizing parent/quardian representative elections for school council; - providing financial support for summer reading programs, and - awarding grants for faculty-initiated special projects to enhance curriculum.